 Q7.
-If we use a Pro Rep system to elect our next provincial government (instead of using the current system) what effect will this have on government accountability?
+If we used a Pro Rep system to elect our provincial government (instead of using the current system) what effect would this have on government accountability?

 A. That’s another advantage – under proportional representation (Pro Rep) the government is accountable to more voters than in our current system.
 It’s a true “majority rules” scenario.
-To “throw the bums out” at the next election, you’ll still have the same opportunity as now to vote for a different candidate or party if you don’t like the way they do their job.
+To “throw the bums out” you would still have the same opportunity as presently, to vote for a different candidate or party at the next election.

 Q8.
 What about voter turnout in places already using Pro Rep?

 A. On average, voter turnout is higher in places using Pro Rep. People know their vote is important, because almost every vote makes a difference in electing a representative of their chosen party.

 Q9.
 With Pro Rep, would there still be regions in the province that have no government MLA to represent them?